Livia Nannini Costantini: Dresden

-Some sources indicate that in 1716 she moved to Madrid with the Costantini troupe, but according to others it is more likely that she went to Dresden, also because in Germany the best singers in Europe were being gathered at that time: Senesino, Santa Stella, Margherita Durastanti, Vittoria Tesi, Giuseppe Maria Boschi, Francesco Guicciardi etc.

-In 1717, he joined their singing company performing, among other works, Gli odii delusi dal sangue and Vespetta in Giove in Argo by Lotti.
+Some sources indicate that in 1716 she moved to Madrid with the Costantini troupe, but according to others it is more likely that she went to Dresden, also because in Germany the best singers in Europe were being gathered at that time: Senesino, Santa Stella, Margherita Durastanti, Vittoria Tesi, Giuseppe Maria Boschi, Francesco Guicciardi etc. In 1717, he joined their singing company performing, among other works, Gli odii delusi dal sangue and Vespetta in Giove in Argo by Lotti.
 The official date of her stay in Dresden is 1718, according to the archives.
 Polacchina remained with them until 1720 when the company was disbanded because the castrati Senesino and Berselli had insulted the composer Johann David Heinichen.
 In 1724, she seems to have returned with her husband to Verona, where she had to survive on a rather low pension and therefore her stay there did not last long.

 In the meantime, her musical characteristics had matured and only comic roles were not suitable for her, as she had proved herself capable of playing dramatic characters as well.

 London and Handel

 It was probably for this reason that Handel noticed her and engaged her for the 1725–1726 season in London.
 It is possible that the composer had heard Nannini sing in Dresden in 1719.
-There, she found her Dresden colleague Senesino and sang as Matilda in Ottone and on 12 March 1726 was one of the performers at the premiere of Scipione at Her Majesty's Theatre in London with Francesca Cuzzoni, the castrato Antonio Baldi and the bass Giuseppe Maria Boschi.
+There, she found her Dresden colleague Senesino and sang as Matilda in Ottone and on 12 March 1726 was one of the performers at the premiere of the opera Scipione at Her Majesty's Theatre in London with Francesca Cuzzoni, the castrato Antonio Baldi and the bass Giuseppe Maria Boschi.

-In the meantime, the elder Angelo Costantini was also performing in the British capital, while for Livia the end of her career was approaching.
-Perhaps she followed him to Paris in 1729, from which date we have no further news of the singer.
+After 1726 there are no more records about Livia Nannini Costantini's activities or whereabouts.
+The date and place of her death are not known.